-Call or text the Respiratory Assessment Clinic (only for residents of the Sunshine Coast or people who are here visiting) at 604-740-1252, or email the clinic at mailto:coastrespclinic@gmail.com.
-The clinic is open seven days per week from 8:30 AM to 4:30 PM.
-The Respiratory Assessment Clinic is by appointment only and same day bookings are available.
+Call or text the Respiratory Assessment Clinic at 604-740-1252 or email the clinic at mailto:coastrespclinic@gmail.com.
+The clinic is open seven days per week from 8:30 AM to 4:30 PM and is intended for people who are living or staying on the Sunshine Coast.
+Same day bookings are available.